TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/3-appendix-4-treasure.md

 ---
 title: "Treasures"
-subtitle: "The Vanquished: Appendix 2"
+subtitle: "The Vanquished: Appendix 4"
-description: The treasures involved in this campaign.

-order: 102
+order: 104
 ---

 ## The Staff of Skonarith